giovannellilab/giovannellilab_protocols/README.md

 The protocol collection gets periodically updated, however, the latest version of each protocol can be found on our read-the-docs page at [giovannelli-lab-protocols.readthedocs.io](https://giovannelli-lab-protocols.readthedocs.io/en/latest/).
 We also make regular releases of our entire protocol folder.
 You can find the latest release on the [release page of the repo](https://github.com/giovannellilab/protocols/releases) and following the DOI badge at the top.

 ## Supporting our publications
-We make a point of making a release of the laboratory protocols each time new protocols are added or major changes to a protocol are made.
+We make a point of making a release of the laboratory protocols each time new protocols are added or major changes to a protocol is made.
 When we finally publish our work, we refer to the specific release of the protocols used for that work.
 This is an effort to increase reproducibility in science.

 ## Disclaimer
 The protocols found on this repository and wiki are provided "as is", without warranty of any kind, express or implied.
 It is your responsibility to check that the protocol works as expected for the intended use.